 This can be a large additional stress on your family, having to sort through your things and clear out the property in addition to arranging your funeral.

-You also need to make sure that your home reversion contract allows you to move home, if necessary, and that there are no elements of the contract that could cause you unwanted problems or expenses further down the line.
+You also need to ensure that your home reversion contract allows you to move home, if necessary, and there are no clauses that could cause problems or expenses in the future.

-Ask both a financial adviser and a solicitor to study the contract for you to ensure that it is in your best interests.
+It’s worth asking a financial adviser and a solicitor to study the contract to ensure it is in your best interests.

 With any form of equity release, have your independent financial adviser or mortgage broker explain the risks to you in detail, including how much it could cost your family in the long term, and whether downsizing might be a better option.

 Continue reading below for more tips and advice to avoid any prospective equity release horror stories.